NANOSCIENCE & NANOTECHNOLOGY - 2023/4

 3. Tools of Nanotechnology

-- Scanning tunnelling microscopy and spectroscopy.
+- Scanning tunnelling microscopy and spectroscopy of nanomaterials.

 - Atomic and molecular manipulation – including lateral manipulation and 2D quantum corrals and tip induced effects